jamievaughan/twodee/README.md

 # twodee
-A graphical / game base framework with MVC architecture written in TypeScript
+A graphical / game base framework with MVC-like architecture written in TypeScript